hlship/multi/README.md

   ...
 ```

-This is helpful when a standard option is used across multiple commands.
+This is helpful when a standard option or argument is used across multiple commands.

 ### Meta Data